This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 Please ensure you are using the current version of this document

-Behavioural and psychological symptoms of dementia (BPSD) occur in about 90% of individuals with dementia, causing considerable distress and potentially interfering with the patient care.
+Behavioural and psychological symptoms of dementia (BPSD) occur in about 90% of individuals with dementia, causing considerable distress and potentially interfering with patient care.
 The presenting neuropsychiatric symptoms include psychosis, agitation, aggression, mood disorder and wandering.

 Pharmacological treatment is not a substitute for other approaches and these techniques must always be used concurrently.